 In addition to our 15 acres, we lease a two acre vineyard just adjacent to us.
 This vineyard provides us with Pinot Gris to produce our most coveted varietal.
 We also have the option of purchasing a few select varietals from local growers that enables us to expand our portfolio when excellent fruit is available.

 Come and enjoy our picnic area which has a beautiful view overlooking the vines.

 Our first vineyard, the site of our winery, was purchased in 1996.
-This 23 acre property located on Skaha Bench (over looking Skaha Lake) in Pencticton, BC was planted in 1997 with 6 acres of vines consisting of the following varietals: Gewürztraminer, Sauvignon Blanc, Syrah, Merlot, Cabernet Franc, Cabernet Sauvignon and Gamay.
+This 23 acre property located on Skaha Bench (overlooking Skaha Lake) in Penticton, BC was planted in 1997 with 7 acres of vines consisting of the following varietals: Gewürztraminer, Sauvignon Blanc, Syrah, Merlot, Cabernet Franc, Cabernet Sauvignon and Gamay.
 We decided to use the Lyre trellising system on this property for all varieties except for the Syrah.
 The Lyre system was developed in the 1980s in the Bordeaux region and is now widely used around the world.
-Not as popular here in the Okanagan Valley – we believe this system provides the grapes with ideal sun exposure, lots of air movement and not to mention a comfortable hight while hand-tending to the grapes.
-We used GDC (Geneva Double Curtain) trellis system on the Syrah block (this system is explained under the Dirty Dozen Vineyard).
+Not as popular here in the Okanagan Valley – we believe this system provides the grapes with ideal sun exposure, lots of air movement and not to mention a comfortable height while hand-tending to the grapes.
+We used GDC (Geneva Double Curtain) trellis system on the Syrah block (this system is explained below).